aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Jonathan Creamer
 * Author information: JavaScript, Ruby, C#, Node, Rails, .NET MVC.
 MS MVP, Telerik Developer Expert, and IEuserAgent.

-\item \emph{BLOG15:` The fact is prototypical inheritance in JavaScript presents confusion to a lot of folks out there.
+> The fact is prototypical inheritance in JavaScript presents confusion to a lot of folks out there.
 In terms of Angular.js that may explain why the concept of `\$scope` is difficult to grok.

 #### [BLOG16] Mastering AngularJS directives
 * Access date: October-2015